 Crow Canyon’s legacy was built on the idea that the public could play an integral role in advancing knowledge of the human experience.

-The Goodman Point Archaeological Project builds on the preceding community studies and involves excavations at the large village of Goodman Point Pueblo and surrounding smaller sites.
+Builds on preceding community studies of the A.D.
+1200s and involves excavations at the large village of Goodman Point Pueblo and surrounding smaller sites.

-A K–12 curriculum that integrates project-based, interdisciplinary, STEAM, and experiential learning in the classroom, in the field, and online.
+A K–12 curriculum integrating project-based, interdisciplinary, STEAM, and experiential learning in the classroom, in the field, and online.
 Students gain an appreciation for the natural and cultural diversity that has played such an important role in regional, state, and national history.

 Crow Canyon’s research at Yellow Jacket Pueblo (Site 5MT5) was conducted as part of the Village Testing Project to better understand regional settlement patterns.

-The Sand Canyon Archaeological Project studied settlement in the Sand Canyon locality, focusing on the A.D.
+A ten-year project exploring settlement studies in the Sand Canyon locality, focusing on the A.D.
 1000–1290 period.

-In 1993, the Village Mapping Project was initiated to obtain detailed surfacial information about Pueblo II–III villages outside the Sand Canyon locality.
+A project dedicated to the collection of detailed surfacial information about Pueblo II–III villages outside the Sand Canyon locality.

-The overarching goal of the Albert Porter Pueblo Project was to reconstruct the historic development of the village and the associated community.
+A four-year testing project focused on the the historic development of the village and the associated community.

-A multi-faceted research and public education archaeological initiative with a focus on the history and social organization of a large Basketmaker III period (A.D.
-500–750) settlement in the central Mesa Verde region and to track the long-term impacts of that settlement on later populations.
+A multi-faceted research and public education archaeological initiative focused on the history and social organization of a large Basketmaker III period (A.D.
+500–750) settlement in the central Mesa Verde region.

 The Duckfoot site investigation was the first major research project to be undertaken by the Crow Canyon Archaeological Center.

-A test excavation project between 1994 and 1996 to further our understanding of community development during the Pueblo II and Pueblo III periods.
+A two-year test excavation project to further our understanding of community development during the Pueblo II and Pueblo III periods.